lgmorand/lgmorand/README.md

 - [The AKS Checklist](http://www.the-aks-checklist.com), the best way to ensure your cluster is production-ready!
 - [The ARO workshop with Azure DevOps](stoaroworkshop.z6.web.core.windows.net/)
-- a new workshop
-- a book (but shhhh!)

 ## Know / Using 🧠